Lawn Care Basics

 For Northern lawns: Feed in early spring with Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food, which will give your lawn a jump-start for fast green-up and prevent crabgrass from sprouting.
 Later in the spring, apply Scotts® Turf Builder® Weed & Feed to nourish the grass while killing dandelion, clover, and other major weeds.
 Use Scotts® Turf Builder® Summerguard® Lawn Food with Insect Control for the summer feeding to both strengthen your lawn against heat and drought and control insects like chinch bugs and armyworms.
 Finally, in the fall, get the lawn ready for winter with Scotts® Turf Builder® WinterGuard® Fall Lawn Food, which helps grass grow deep roots for a quick start in the spring.
 Be sure to follow the directions on all product labels.

 For Southern lawns: In early spring, fertilize your lawn with Scotts® Turf Builder® Bonus® S Southern Weed & Feed, which kills weeds like dollarweed and clover while helping grass to grow thick to crowd out future weeds.
 Then, protect your lawn from the coming heat and drought by feeding with Scotts® Turf Builder® Southern Lawn Food to help it grow strong and thick.
 In the summertime, switch to Scotts® Turf Builder® Summer Lawn Food with EveryDrop® technology, which will help green your lawn with up to 50 percent less water*.
 Finish up in the fall with another round of Scotts® Turf Builder® Bonus® S Southern Weed & Feed.
 Again, it’s important to follow all label directions.

 There’s no need to print out a list and make multiple trips to the store, either.
 Wherever you live, the right Scotts® Lawn Care Program for your region can be delivered directly to your doorstep.
 That way, you’ll have everything you need to care for your lawn for the entire year, all ready to go when you are.

-2. Mow at the right time and the right height.
+2. Mow at the right time and height.